DusDus3428/CPP_CurrCalc/documentation/README.md

 # Activity Diagrams

-These activity diagrams showcase the flow of CurrCalc on a technical level.
+These activity diagrams showcase some of CurrCalc's flow on a technical level.
 Their target audience are therefore software engineers.
+Not every activity in the program is modeled in a diagram, only the ones that are vital to understanding the overall flow.

 ## Convert Currency